-This scope is often split between removals “onsite’ defined by the back of curb, and those that are “off-site”, or including the curb and gutter and roadway.
+This scope is often split between removals “onsite’ defined by the back of the curb, and those that are “off-site”, or including the curb and gutter and roadway.

 The disposal options for the removal/demolition debris can be a value add service for Buesing Corp.
 We are capable of re-purposing some materials such as asphalt pavement and concrete debris by crushing the debris onsite.
 The use of these debris materials for onsite project-wide logistics is often a value engineering evaluation and decision.
-Most often however, the debris will need to be hauled off the site for legal disposal or to a local concrete and asphalt recycling center, such as our facility in Chandler, AZ.
+Most often, however, the debris will need to be hauled off the site for legal disposal or to a local concrete and asphalt recycling center, such as our facility in Chandler, AZ.